earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-02-time-series-data.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/EYbhNSUnIdU?rel=0" frameborder="0" allowfullscreen></iframe>

-### 4. Install QGIS & review homework lessons
+### 3. Install QGIS & review homework lessons

-Install QGIS.
+Install **QGIS**.
 Use the install QGIS homework lesson as a guide if needed.
 Then review all of the homework lessons - they will help you complete the submission below.